dvlprdave/papa-bear-codes/content/blog/React/react-hooks.md

 ## How Do I Set State?

 Remember, the second value of the array is the setter.
-We'll use that when updating state.
+We'll use that when updating the state.
 Check out both methods for the class and function component.

 ```javascript
 // Class Component